rust-lang/book/src/ch04-01-ownership.md

 <img alt="String in memory" src="img/trpl04-01.svg" class="center" style="width: 50%;" />

-Figure 4-1: Representation in memory of a `String` holding the value "hello" bound to `s1`
+Figure 4-1: Representation in memory of a `String` holding the value `"hello"` bound to `s1`

 The length is how much memory, in bytes, the contents of the `String` is currently using.
 The capacity is the total amount of memory, in bytes, that the `String` has gotten from the operating system.
-The difference between length and capacity matters but not in this context, so for now, it's fine to ignore the capacity.
+The difference between length and capacity matters but not in this context, so for now, it’s fine to ignore the capacity.

 When we assign `s1` to `s2`, the `String` data itself is copied, meaning we copy the pointer, the length, and the capacity that are on the stack.
-We do not copy the data on the heap that the `String`'s pointer refers to.
+We do not copy the data on the heap that the `String`’s pointer refers to.
 In other words, it looks like figure 4-2.

 <img alt="s1 and s2 pointing to the same value" src="img/trpl04-02.svg" class="center" style="width: 50%;" />

-Figure 4-2: Representation in memory of the variable `s2` that has a copy of `s1`'s pointer, length and capacity
+Figure 4-2: Representation in memory of the variable `s2` that has a copy of `s1`’s pointer, length and capacity

 And *not* Figure 4-3, which is what memory would look like if Rust instead copied the heap data as well.
 If Rust did this, the operation `s2 = s1` could